 The Road Traffic Act of 1988 says it is an offence to drive a motor vehicle without lawful authority on land of any description which is not part of a road, a footpath or a bridleway.

-The fact of the matter is that most land in the UK is owned by somebody.
+The fact of the matter is that most land in the UK and Europe is owned by somebody.
 It’s nearly all private land and we do not just have the right in a motorised vehicle to turn up and park.

 In reality, wild camping is generally tolerated as an overnight stop only- exactly like truck drivers are tolerated to stop in a lay-by so that they can get some rest.
-That's why we need to plan our Scotland road trip itineraries carefully.

 It is intended to be a sleeping place, not somewhere where you get out an awning and a load of chairs and make camp for a few days- and that is where I think some of the issues have arisen.